-Auto attendant, voice mail, telephone greetings, prompts, IVR (Interactive Voice Response) refer to the components of a phone system that answer inbound calls when you can’t.
-The problem is, most of us fear the dreaded “phone tree” that might (or might not) direct callers into the correct department.
+As consumers, we fear the dreaded “phone tree” that might (or might not) direct us into the correct department.
 (Admit it: you’ve pounded on the “0” key to get around the auto-attendant.)
-The adverse reaction to such amateur-sounding IVR voices should tip you off to the fact that your telephone greetings and prompts need a professional touch.
+Let’s focus on giving your telephone greetings and prompts a professional touch.

 Telephone Greetings And Prompts Basics